LTOssian/test-iHoover/README.md

 run tests : `npm test`

-You can use the unit tests describing the Controller class to see the application in action.
+You can use the unit tests describing the Controller class in `Controller.test.ts` to see the application in action.

 run the program : `npm start`